mpokrass/Personality-notes/psych-356.md

 During left hand non-movement, they say they are pointing to the nose when they are not.
 Sounds like a Freudian defence mechanism.

-Asl them if they can clap as well, say they are clapping.
+Ask them if they can clap as well, say they are clapping.

 Make excuses/rationalize why they can't do it.

 5 to screw in a lightbulb, 10 to tie shoelaces.
-They choose shoelaces, then claim to have done it succesfully.
+They choose shoelaces, then claim to have done it successfully.
 No frustration in failure, they are in complete denial.

 Give them a tray, it falls completely.